Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Introduction

 In our work, we assume disc-like BLRs, and we model both single and double-peaked BELs by changing the inclination of the system.
 Non-asymmetric BELs can be modelled by including deviations from axisymmetry in the BLR emissivity profile \citep[see][]{Disc_BLR}.
-Under this assumption, we compute how the BEL responds to the Doppler-modulated ionising continuum, which varies to first order as $O(v/c)$, in the case of a MBHB, as well as to an intrinsically isotropically variable continuum emitted by a single MBH having the exact same photometric modulation observed in the MBHB case.
-The following discussion is tailored for the broad $\rm{H{\beta}}$ line, but the proposed test can be readapted to other optical-UV BELs by adjusting the “characteristic radius” of the BLR.
+Under this assumption, we compute how the BEL responds to the Doppler-modulated ionising continuum, which varies to first order as $O(v/c)$, in the case of an MBHB, as well as to an intrinsically isotropically variable continuum emitted by a single MBH that has the exact same photometric modulation as is observed in the MBHB case.
+The following discussion is tailored for the broad $\rm{H{\beta}}$ line, but the proposed test can be readapted to other optical-UV BELs by adjusting the ‘characteristic radius’ of the BLR.
 Our scenario has some similarities with the model proposed by \cite{Hutchings1977} to explain the 3-hour periodic variation of the observed magnitudes and emission lines in the Nova VI500 Cyg.
 Unlike our model, in which the modulation is caused by the anisotropic emission due to the Doppler boost, the periodic emission is explained by the varying presentation aspect of a hot spot in a conventional cataclysmic variable model \citep[see][]{Robinson1976}.
 In their model, the nebula, which plays a role similar to that of the BLR in our work, responds to the varying impinging continuum and presents a multi-component, axisymmetric structure consisting of a disc and two polar blobs.
 Similarly to the binary signature that we are proposing (see Section~\ref{sec:results}), the observed spectroscopic features of the nova emission lines cannot be explained under the assumption of an isotropic source.

 In Section~\ref{sec:methodology}, we describe the underlying assumptions of our model, the methods with which the BELs are constructed, and how the fluxes of interest are computed.
 In Section~\ref{sec:results}, we illustrate our main results.
-Finally in Section~\ref{sec:conclusions}, we draw our main conclusions and propose the next steps to generalize our work to more complex scenarios.
+Finally, in Section~\ref{sec:conclusions}, we draw our main conclusions and propose the next steps to generalise our work to more complex scenarios.